MrLately/pi_nas_raid_1/README.md

 - **Drive Failure**: In case of a drive failure, replace the failed drive with a new one and add it to the RAID array to rebuild the mirror.
 - **Customization**: Advanced users can modify the script to change the mount point, share name, or RAID device name as needed.

-## Support

-This script is provided as-is, without warranty.
-If you encounter issues or need help, please refer to the Raspberry Pi forums and the online documentation for mdadm and Samba.